g-mello/c_exercises/README.md

 # c_exercises

- 8 list of exercises in C.
+ 8 lists of exercises in C.